xopclabs/zmk-lang-switch/README.md

 # zmk-lang-switch

 This module:

-- makes custom keyboard layouts possible in multi-language setups (e.g. colemak-dh for English, phonetic-colemak-dh for Russian while having only QWERTY and ЙЦУКЕН installed in OS)
+- Enables custom keyboard layouts for multi-language setups (e.g. Colemak-DH for English and the default ЙЦУКЕН for Russian, while only QWERTY and ЙЦУКЕН are installed in the OS).
-- let's you have a language-independent symbolic layer (i.e. `?` key is always `?` be it on English or on Russian layout)
+- Allows you to have a language-independent symbolic layer (i.e. the `?` key always produces `?`, regardless of whether the layout is English or Russian).

 ## Usage

-To load the module, add the following entries to `remotes` and `projects` in `config/west.yml`.
+To load the module, add the following entries to the `remotes` and `projects` sections in `config/west.yml`:

 ```yaml
 manifest: